Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/043-CSS-Portfolio.md

 If you've styled your work following the guide above take it further by trying these challenges:

 - Validate your code with the HTML Validator: https://validator.w3.org
-- Validate your CSS with: https://jigsaw.w3.org/css-validator/
+- Validate your CSS with https://jigsaw.w3.org/css-validator/
+- Format and comment your code.
+	- Adding comments is profesional best practice and will help you better understand the code you wrote.
+	- Formatting your code improves your code craft and quality, and makes it easier to read.
 - Add some images (if you haven't already)
 - Show your work to someone else for feedback.
 Make changes based on what they suggest.
 - Publish your portfolio to GitHub Pages. https://pages.github.com